Zip top sandwich and snack bags — we use them for just about everything — then we trash them after just one use.

 - They come in a variety of practical sizes for sandwiches, snacks, and leftovers

-- They are available in clear, so you can easily see what is inside
+- They are available in clear and translucent colors, so you can easily see what is inside

 - They are made with food grade silicone and not plastic